shopspero/shopspero/README.md

 This project is automatically built and deployed from the `main` branch of this repository using [Vercel](https://vercel.com/).

-<b>Any pull request against the `main` branch will also trigger a deploy preview, which allows you to preview your changes before merging.</b>
+Any pull request against the `main` branch will also trigger a deploy preview, which allows you to preview your changes before merging.